 My current work is aimed at demonstrating the need to re-date some of the important mound centers across the ancestral Caddo region in an effort to refine our interpretations.
 The Bayesian model above is a singular example of this, where dates from mound contexts at the George C. Davis site in east Texas are employed to explore the various features (including mounds, hearths, etc.).
 It is my goal to create a series of models that can be used within grant proposals aimed at funding such a re-dating project.

-Additionally, aside from those criteria used to select suitable samples, we are using an outlier analysis in OxCal to identify samples that will be excluded from subsequent models.
+Additionally, aside from those criteria used to select suitable samples, we are using an outlier analysis in OxCal to identify samples that will be excluded from the models.